C2DH/ranketwo/_assignments/boder/03-early-accounts-holocaust.en.md

 ---

-When reflecting on the value and meaning of a source that has been published on the web it is important to take the context of its creation into consideration.

-Turning everything into searchable digital data, creates the risk of disregarding the different methods and approaches that researchers used at the time when they created the data.
+When reflecting on the value and meaning of a source that has been published on the web, it is important to take the context of its creation into consideration.Turning everything into searchable digital data, creates the risk of disregarding the different methods and approaches that researchers used when they created the data.

-> This assignment is
-meant to give an impression of the differences between the accounts of Holocaust survivors that were summarized in written reports, and those recorded on a device by Boder.
+This assignment is meant to give an impression of the differences between the accounts of Holocaust survivors that were summarized in written reports, and those recorded on a device by Boder.
-They are both accessible online, but what is the difference?
-What can you do with this material that was not possible whe it was kept in the archive

 <!-- more -->